linuxdeepin/wiki.deepin.org/en/About_Deepin.md

 ![deepin_logo.png](/图片存储/deepin_logo.png)
 # Deepin Operating System
-Deepin is a Linux distribution dedicated to providing beautiful, easy to use, secure and stable services to users around the world, and has always been the highest ranked Linux distribution developed by a Chinese team .
+&emsp; Deepin is a Linux distribution dedicated to providing beautiful, easy to use, secure and stable services to users around the world, and has always been the highest ranked Linux distribution developed by a Chinese team .
 ## Mailstone
 ### Release Plan in 2022
 https://www.deepin.org/en/developer-community/planning/